 All visitors in the AUC building are strongly encouraged to take the stairs unless using the lifts is absolutely necessary.
 If using a lift, only one person should be inside at a time and priority will be given to those who cannot use the stairs.

-Currently, through at least the beginning of semester 2 of the 2020-2021 academic year (February 2021 - May 2021), there will be no study spaces or project rooms open to students in the AUC building.
+There will be no freely accessible study spaces or project rooms for students in the AUC building.
 Due to the restrictions on the number of people allowed in the building at any given time and need to retain 1.5 metres distance between individuals at all times, the traditional open study spaces (Darwin Area, Common Room, Merian Area, third floor, etc.) and individual project rooms will be closed to students.
 There are very limited study spaces open for students on the Ground Floor by reservation in advance.
 Students can find more information on how to make a reservation on Canvas.